 4. Mechanics of Sending and Receiving ADTs

-4.1 Q: When we sign up with a Certified ENS Vendor, will they handle sending our ADT alerts out, along with receiving them from other hospitals and facilities?
+4.1 Q: When we sign up with a Certified ENS Vendor, will they handle sending our ADT alerts out?

-A: Yes, the Certified ENS Vendors are responsible for both sending ADT alerts out to ENS subscribers, and for receiving ADT alerts from ENS subscribers.
+A: Yes, the Certified ENS Vendors are responsible for both sending ADT alerts out to ENS subscribers, and for receiving ADT alerts from ENS submitters.

 4.2 Q: How can ADT alerts be received by providers such as an independent PCP using their ambulatory EHR?

 A: There are several methods by which providers can receive ADT alerts.
-Alerts can be sent as non-PHI texts or email, pushed to a homegrown population health management system, or directed to the organization’s EHR.
+Alerts can be accessed in the Certified ENS Vendor’s secure web-based portal, pushed to a population health management system, or directed to the organization’s EHR.
 Certified ENS Vendors can work with each provider to send the alerts in a way that works best for them.

 4.3 Q: How will providers and PCPs receive alerts that there is new data?

 A: The Certified ENS Vendors support a broad range of alert options to allow for ease of use.
-For example, alerts can be sent via secure email, text message, or as a Direct Message (via a Direct Address); transmitted via outbound HL7 into the organization’s EHR, care management tool, or population health management system; or accessed through the vendor’s web-based portal.
+Examples include secure email, text message, or as a Direct Message (via a Direct Address); transmitted via outbound HL7 into the organization’s EHR, care management tool, or population health management system; or accessed through the vendor’s web-based portal.
 There are many different options depending on the needs of each provider, and both Certified ENS Vendors will work with the provider to incorporate the method that works best for them.

-4.4 Q: What do the Certified ENS Vendors do for a provider who works in multiple locations?
+4.4 Q: What do the Certified ENS Vendors do for a provider who works in multiple locations that have a subscription?

 A: User accounts are provisioned at the organization level because data use rights and consent mechanisms are aligned with the provider organizational level.
 For example, if a provider works at two different physician practices, they would have two separate logins at Practice A and Practice B. A provider can also customize the types of alerts, the frequency of alerts, and the modality of alerts to a common location to make it easier for the provider to use.
 Please contact your Certified ENS Vendor to discuss details.